 \subsection{Analysis of Frequency Invariance in Spectral Space}

-To further evaluate whether InSPECT can effectively preserve the spectral invariant features, we visualize the forward and backward processes of InSPECT and DDPM in pixel space and spectral space between $t=0$ and $t=500$.
-As illustrated in Figure~\ref{fig:cifar10_stepbystep}, InSPECT preserves the invariant spectral features, as the distributions of the Fourier coefficients remain almost unchanged and evolve smoothly across diffusion steps, thereby avoiding the collapse of spectral structures while maintaining the diversity and randomness.
-In contrast, DDPM rapidly diffuses the image and fully destroys the spectral structures, leading to noisy Fourier coefficients and severe corruption of spectral features.
-By retaining the spectral features, InSPECT facilitates a more stable and smooth diffusion process, successfully reconstructs high-frequency coefficients (details of images), and ultimately achieves higher generation quality.
-These results highlight the key advantage of our approach: a feature-preserving diffusion process in spectral space, enabling improved generation quality and efficiency while maintaining generation diversity over standard diffusion models.
+To further analyze whether PreSS can effectively preserve the spectral features, we visualize the forward and backward processes of PreSS and DDPM in both pixel space and spectral space for diffusion steps ranging from $t=0$ to $t=500$.
+As illustrated in Figure~\ref{fig:cifar10_stepbystep}, PreSS maintains stable spectral structure throughout the diffusion process, with the distributions of spectral components remaining largely unchanged and evolving smoothly over time.
+In contrast, DDPM rapidly diffuses the image and destroys spectral structure, resulting in noisy spectral components and severe corruption of statistical information.
+By retaining spectral structure, PreSS enables a more stable and smooth diffusion process and facilitates the reconstruction of high-frequency spectral components corresponding to fine image details.
+This stability leads to improved generation quality while maintaining diversity, highlighting the benefits of modeling the diffusion process in the spectral space and preserving spectral features.